This article may contain compensated links. See our full disclosure here

 Where to stay in Positano

-Everyone will tell you to stay at Le Sireneuse.
+Everyone will tell you to stay at Le Sirenuse.
 It is one of the iconic hotels of the world.

-La Sireneuse is a luxury hotel known for its traditional yet elegant rooms, impeccable service and Michelin starred restaurant La Sponda.
+La Sirenuse is a luxury hotel known for its traditional yet elegant rooms, impeccable service and Michelin starred restaurant La Sponda.

 But most of all, people come to the hotel for its terrace with some of the most dreamy views in the world.

-The hotel also has a pool, wellness center and oyster bar. >Click here for Le Sireneuse reviews and prices
+The hotel also has a pool, wellness center and oyster bar. >Click here for Le Sirenuse reviews and prices

-If Le Sireneuse has no availability or is out of budget, here are some suggestions for your Positano escape.
+If Le Sirenuse has no availability or is out of budget, here are some suggestions for your Positano escape.